 Overall, everyone needs to question exactly how money is being spent on STAT and similar digital initiatives in other school districts.
 Because every dollar spent (overspent? misspent?) on the digital initiative and related is a dollar not spent on other school needs.

-Despite BCPS’ particularly single-minded focus on STAT’s “significant investment,” our board and elected leaders must provide oversight to better meet the needs of our children, such as students facing poverty, too hungry at school to learn, among other challenging issues.
+And, despite BCPS’ particularly single-minded focus on STAT’s “significant investment,” our board and elected leaders must provide oversight to better meet the needs of our children, such as students facing poverty or too hungry at school to learn, among other challenging issues.
 A device won’t fix such things.
 And a pricey-yet-glitchy $1,400 laptop-per-student can’t be equity if the ongoing use of such devices is not even good nor developmentally appropriate for learners as young as seven years old.

 Adjustments can be made and advanced tech options still offered.
 One board member asked why our school system doesn’t follow 3:1 ratios—or a device for every three children—in elementary schools, as Maryland’s education technology plan stipulates.
-The cost savings would be $13.6 million annually, according to the district, but does not match STAT instructional plans.
-(Yet other digital-minded school systems focus on providing access to tech, not one-device-per child in lower grades, because of developmental appropriateness and fiscal responsibility concerns.
-And $13.5 million a year would equal the yearly salaries of more than 220 teachers).
+The cost savings would be $13.6 million annually, according to the district, but does not match current STAT instructional plans.
+(Other digital-minded public school systems, such as Montgomery and Anne Arundel Counties, focus on providing student access to tech, not one-device-per-child in lower grades.
+They have cited developmental appropriateness and fiscal responsibility concerns.
+And $13.6 million a year would equal the yearly salaries of more than 220 teachers).

 And lastly, from the op-ed, the question about that 500 percent jump under “other instructional costs/contracted services?’ (from $10.6 million in FY 14 to $53.6 million for next year alone.)